mfogel/polygon-clipping/README.md

 * winding order of rings of Polygon does not matter
 * interior rings may extend outside exterior rings (portion of interior ring outside exterior ring is dropped)
 * interior rings may touch or overlap each other
-* rings may be self-intersecting (interior sub-ring of rings are dropped)
+* rings may be self-intersecting (interior portions of sub-rings are dropped)

 #### MultiPolygon